 Seymour Railway Heritage Centre and Railway Station

 The extensive fleet of restored locomotives are also available for hire or long-term lease by private operators.
-Guided tours by appointment.
+Alternatively, you can book a guided tour.

 The unique Seymour Railway Station is one of the few intact stations built during the light lines era.
 It was constructed for the Victorian Railways on the Melbourne – Wodonga line in 1874 and extended in 1883.
 The café at the station was once one of the largest country refreshment rooms in Victoria.